ljbuturovic/muziqa/README.md

 ![muziqa chart](muziqa.png)
 ![muziqa chart](muziqa_years.png)

-Also create MP3 playlists using Anthropic Claude LLM.
+Also create MP3 playlist using Anthropic Claude LLM.
 The generated playlist is an MP3 file of your songs, picked by AI, per your prompt.
 Example:

 ```
 $ muziqa Music --playlist "Playlist of rock tunes where lead guitar is as close as possible to the picking style of Mark Knopfler.
 Max 1 hour.
 Max one song per artist." --playlist-output mark.mp3